 I am actually in the market for a new electric kettle, and so I spent quite some time searching Amazon.

 I finally went back to the brand I have enjoyed for 10 years now: KRUPS.
-The only thing that’s failing is mechanical, where the handle is starting to come off.
-I can’t complain considering how much use it has gotten.
+The only thing that’s failing is physical.
+The handle is starting to come off.
+I can’t complain, considering how much use it has gotten.

 KRUPS has a new model that heats to specific temperatures and will keep warm for 30 minutes.
 I like these features.